tareqimbasher/docproc/docs/compose/image/ScaleImageAction.md

 **`quality`**  `int32`

 A value between 1 and 100 indicating the quality of the scaled image.
+Default is **100**.